Otttter/Group-Leaver/README.md

 This might work, it might not.
 It came out 5 years ago and I am no longer updating it the last offical update was 2023.
 I am removing the related executable release to compensate for smooth brains wiping their discords.

+7-1-2024
+I installed windows on a pc, downloaded python, ran `pip install -r requirements.txt` in the folder and then executed the script with no issues.
+This does still work